I beg to move,

 There are a number of shisha bars in Glasgow.
 We counted them up in the office and think there are eight, six of which are in my constituency.
 We even picked up word that there is a shisha-on-wheels delivery service.
 I am not quite sure where that would fit in current legislation in Scotland or in the UK.
 It is clear that this is a grey area and that more needs to be done.
 Where there are smoke and mirrors, literally, there is potential for criminal enterprise and issues with building regulations, enforcement and the source of the tobacco, which may enter the country illicitly.
 A friend, Qasim Hanif, raised a concern that the tobacco is poor quality and does not comply with regulations, which causes health issues additional to those the hon.
 Member for Birmingham, Ladywood set out.

 Glasgow adopted the Scottish Government’s smoking ban in 2006, and it has been spectacularly well complied with ever since.
-Almost 10 years on, it is unthinkable that people used to smoke cigarettes in bars, restaurants, buses, theatres and cinemas.
+More than 10 years on, it is unthinkable that people used to smoke cigarettes in bars, restaurants, buses, theatres and cinemas.
 We have moved on so dramatically from that.
 The outlier of the regulation has been shisha bars.
 In December 2012 a shisha bar in my constituency was the first to be prosecuted for flouting the smoking ban.
 Even now, I hear worrying reports of underground shisha bars without the appropriate ventilation or fire safety measures.
 The hon.
 Lady mentioned that the fire risk is quite significant.

 A local councillor in my area, Stephen Dornan, recently objected to a shisha bar in Tradeston due to the antisocial behaviour associated with the premises, although the majority of those in my constituency are in industrial areas rather than residential areas.
 If that changed and they became more commonplace in residential areas in the city, we may well see more of the antisocial behaviour that the hon.
 Lady outlined.
 In a broadly industrial area there might not be the same number of complaints as in a community area, as she described.